uhub/awesome-python/README.md

 #awesome-python

-A curated list of awesome python frameworks, libraries and software.
+A curated list of awesome Python frameworks, libraries and software.

 * [vinta/awesome-python](https://github.com/vinta/awesome-python) - A curated list of awesome Python frameworks, libraries and software
 * [faif/python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns/idioms in Python